Showing posts with label Personal Reflection. Show all posts

 Today I'm asking myself what is possible, not what people think should happen.
 The realm of possibilities is the playing field.

 On a side-note, most healers and empaths are very tuned into other people's feelings and needs.
 I know this applies to me.
 Often, I find myself wondering if a lucky break isn't more deserved or needed elsewhere.
 This is one of the patterns that I needed to heal and release.
-It clicked for me a few weeks ago, when I listened to this song:
+It clicked for me a few weeks ago, when I listened to this lovely song:

 Listen to your intuition, not the voice of your ego.
 The ego makes us feel smaller, its sabotage keeps us from achieving our potential.
 The flip side would be to assume we deserve more than others (also ego).